 On Location Workshops

 I’ve never been a fan of traveling in big groups organized by travel agencies or tour companies.
 I have always enjoyed traveling alone at my own pace, undistracted by others that may not share the same motives and passion for photography that I have.
 I especially enjoy creating my images alone as it allows me to connect deeper to the nature around me and as a result, create what I feel are more powerful, meaningful images.
 I wouldn’t pay to go on a tour in a big group myself, so you wont see me guiding more than a few people at a time.

-By limiting myself to working with only a few clients at once, I hope to provide you with a more, authentic experience, by traveling and shooting exactly the same way I would on my own.
+By limiting myself to working with only a few clients at once, I hope to provide you with a more authentic experience, traveling and shooting exactly the same way I would on my own.
 With my undivided attention, I am able to explain the way I see the world, utilize light, and organize scenes in order to create my unique imagery.
 Without being in a big group, we won’t have to worry about sharing compositions, crowding around the same spots, and waiting up for others that might not be at your same level.
 The lessons you learn from both me and the places we travel to, will have the ability to sink in deeper to help you grow both as a photographer and a person.
-My goal is to provide you with an authentic experience that you will never forget as well as form a long lasting, personal relationship with you in order to be a part of your photographic journey.
+My goal is to provide you with a powerful experience that you will never forget as well as form a long lasting, personal relationship with you in order to be a part of your photographic journey.

 Your health, safety, and comfort are also highly important to me and necessary in order for you to be able to enjoy your trip.
 Without needing to take care of several other clients, I can make sure your needs are met and I can look out for you properly while in the backcountry.